jorjimen/quest_2/README.txt

-Creator: Jorge Jimenez (U34800726)
+Quest of Legends

-FOR ANY QUESTIONS: jorjimen@bu.edu
+Team 14: Jorge Jimenez and Victoria Kayola

 ================================================================================================================================================================================

 README

 Thank you for taking your time to read this.
-In this README, I will be overviewing my implementation of the Quest, the way the game logic works and doing an overview of the class structure and its logics.
+In this README, we will be overviewing our implementation of the Quest of Legends, the way the game logic works and doing an overview of the class structure and its logic.
 All the code implemented contains detailed descriptions of the game.

 ================================================================================================================================================================================